Hugh Elles: Early life

-Born in British India on 27 May 1880, Hugh Jamieson Elles was the younger son of Sir Edmond Alles.
+Born in British India on 27 May 1880, Hugh Jamieson Elles was the younger son of Sir Edmond Elles.
 Returning to England, he was educated at Clifton College, and the Royal Military Academy, Woolwich, after which he was commissioned as a second lieutenant into the Royal Engineers in June 1899.
 He served in South Africa during the latter part of the Second Boer War and then undertook regimental duty in Aldershot.
 In 1913 he attended the Staff College, Camberley.